-Local governments may establish RSSZ's on provincial highways/roads; however, Manitoba Infrastructure (MI) Director of Traffic Engineering must approve the physical characteristics and erection of the signage.
+Local governments may establish RSSZ's on provincial highways/roads; however, Manitoba Infrastructure and Transportation's (MIT) Director of Traffic Engineering must approve the physical characteristics and erection of the signage.
 This is to ensure that signs are erected in accordance with safe traffic engineering practices and will not affect a local government's decision to establish a RSSZ's.
-MI will supply and install signage for RSSZ's located on highways/roads under provincial jurisdiction.
+MIT will supply and install signage for RSSZ's located on highways/roads under provincial jurisdiction.